onelivesleft/jai-string/README.md

 Notice the use of `reverse_index_proc` to handle when the `reverse` parameter is set.
 This is a library procedure that you can use if you don't want to write out the reverse algorithm yourself, but note that it is extremely inefficient!

-In the docs below, any time a type of `%Tool` is specified, it means there are four versions of the procedure, each corresponding to the behaviour described above.
+In the docs below, any time a type of `%Tool` is specified, it means there are four versions of the procedure, each corresponding to the behaviour described above (the fourth being `string`+`Index_Proc`).

 ### Threading